solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure provides both *Single Server* and *Flexible Deployment* modes.
 Below is a summary of these offerings.
-For a more comprehensive comparison table, please consult [this document.]
+For a more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure].

 ### Single Server